tahashabaan/tahashabaan/README.md

 👩🏻‍🎓 I have a Bachelor's degree in Computer Science from Beni Suef University.

-📖 I `m intersted problem solving and databse design
+📖 I `m interested problem solving and database design

 🌱 I’m currently learning Nest.js and exploring Distributed Systems and Microservices Architecture.